How to request legal records

 - Appropriate signatures

-- Authorization for Use and Disclosure of Protected Health Information (PDF)
+- Are you releasing your own information?
+Member Consent for Release of Protected Health Information (PDF)

 Mail Michigan court-issued subpoenas and authorization forms to: